 Funding: DFG

-Project participants: Dr Johannes Mangei (project lead), Anna Lingnau (project coordinator), Dorian Merz (IT project coordinator)
+Project participants: Dr Johannes Mangei (project lead), N. N. (project coordinator), Dorian Merz (IT project coordinator), Jean-Pascal Kanter (Universitätsbibliothek Leipzig)